S. M. Beagle/Shutterstock

 The iceberg wedge salad is one of the industry’s biggest rip-offs.
 Take into account that iceberg lettuce is about 98 percent water, and it’s easy to see why.
 “It’s marked up at least 20 times,” says Peter Chastain, executive chef and owner of California’s Prima Ristorante.
 Plus, germs can hide inside lettuce’s cracks, corners, and edges.
 “You think lemons in water are dirty?
 The salads are filthy,” Cannon says.
 Even if restaurants do decide to wash their greens, the lettuce is often served soggy, which is big red flag—standing water mixed with lukewarm, mayo-based dressing is a disaster waiting to happen.
-These are the secrets your restaurant server isn’t telling you.

 “One of the most dangerous items in a restaurant is water,” Cannon says, although anything that sits between 40 degrees to 140 degrees for more than a short time has a high potential to harbor bacteria.
 If your table is already set with a carafe of water, or you’re handed anything warmer than ice-cold, ask for a new glass.